 The Organization for Economic Co-operation and Development found that women participate in far more unpaid work at home than men do.
-Women in the U.S. spend 2.8 hours every day taking care of their family members and doing housework while men spend only 1.7 hours.
+Women in the U.S. spend on average 2.8 hours every day taking care of their family members and doing housework while men spend only 1.7 hours.

 This extra hour of unpaid work adds up fast.
 In a year, women will spend 7 more weeks taking care of their home and family than men will.
-This doesn’t even include the additional time women spend researching, planning and organizing for their families compared to men.
+This doesn’t even include the additional time women spend researching, planning, and organizing for their families compared to men.